 Alderman Road hallway-style buildings accommodate approximately 1,600 residents in nine houses.
 These houses feature hallway-style double rooms on each floor, with shared common areas and two shared bathrooms serving 20 to 25 residents.
 Two Resident Advisors live on each floor.

-These buildings are the most recent additions to on-Grounds housing.
-Nearby are the O-Hill Dining Room, the Aquatic & Fitness Center, and Slaughter Recreation Center.
+These buildings are some of the most recent additions to on-Grounds housing.
+Nearby are O-Hill Dining Room, the Aquatic & Fitness Center, and Slaughter Recreation Center.

 Houses: Balz-Dobie, Cauthen, Gibbons, Kellogg, Lile-Maupin, Shannon, Tuttle-Dunnington, Watson-Webb, and Woody

 Alderman Road Suite-Style

 Rooms in these suite-style buildings are not air-conditioned, so residents are encouraged to bring fans.
-Laundry facilities for these buildings are located in Gibbons House or across the pedestrian path at Gooch.
+Laundry facilities for these buildings are located in Gibbons and Cauthen houses or across the pedestrian path at Gooch.
 Also nearby are O-Hill and Runk dining rooms, the Aquatic & Fitness Center, and Scott Stadium.

 Houses: Courtenay, Dunglison, and Fitzhugh

 These suite-style buildings are located at the intersection of Alderman and Stadium roads.
-Both Gooch and Dillard were renovated recently and will accommodate approximately 610 first-year residents.
+Both Gooch and Dillard were renovated recently and accommodate approximately 610 first-year residents.

 This area consists of four-floor structures with two two-story suites containing primarily double rooms.
 A typical suite accommodates six students, but a few suites house up to 10 students.
 Each suite features a furnished living area and bath facilities.
 There is an upperclass Resident Advisor for every three to five suites (for every 17 to 27 first-year residents).